Michel Sydor: Second murder and detention

-On the night of 22 December 1961, Sydor went to visit Gilberte's parents in Lens.
+On the night of December 22nd 1961, Sydor went to visit Gilberte's parents in Lens.
 Armed with a 9mm pistol, he shot his wife in the head and her father-in-law, Henri Boudry, in the chest.
 Wounded in the shoulder, he returned fire with his shotgun and shot Sydor, who was seriously injured.
 The young man fled, while Henri called the emergency services.
 When they arrived on the scene, they found Gilberte dead, but managed to treat Henri, who recovered from his injuries.
-Henri's daughter's killer was none other than his 32-year-old Sydor, who had already been convicted of murder a few years earlier.

 The day after the crime, Sydor was arrested and taken into custody.
 He denied the crime, before admitting that he had killed his wife because she was about to leave him.
 Once in custody, Sydor was charged with murder and attempted murder and remanded in custody.
 The press dubbed him the ‘Farmer of the Red Valley’, referring to a valley of blood.

-From 25 to 26 June 1964, Sydor appeared before the Pas-de-Calais Assize Court for the murder of his wife and the attempted murder of his father-in-law, where he faced the death penalty.
+From the 25th to 26th of June 1964, Sydor appeared before the Pas-de-Calais Assize Court for the murder of his wife and the attempted murder of his father-in-law, where he faced the death penalty.
 Although he pleaded a crime of passion, the court refused him the 20-year prison sentence - which he could have received on the basis of the mitigating circumstances of a crime of passion - and sentenced him to life imprisonment.
 In 1972, Sydor was granted a presidential pardon reducing his sentence to 20 years' imprisonment.

 Release and alleged respite

 Sydor was released in 1978, after 17 years in prison, and moved to Haute-Savoie.

 In 1981, his neighbours caught him torturing animals and denounced him.
 Sydor was charged with cruelty to animals, but was allowed to go free.
-In 1982, he was banned from living in Haute-Savoie.
-Sydor moved into a barracks in Neuvecelle, despite being banned from the department.
+In 1982, he was banned from living in the department of Haute-Savoie in France.
+Sydor then moved into a barracks in Neuvecelle, which was still in Haute-Savoie, despite being banned from the department.
 His neighbours identified him as a former legionnaire, although they had no idea that this was a pure fabrication.

 On several occasions, Sydor tried to shoot his neighbours with a hunting rifle.
-The neighbours lodged two complaints against him, in 1988 and 1989, but the investigations were dropped.
+The neighbours lodged two complaints against him in 1988 and 1989, but the investigations were dropped.
 In addition to the shootings, Sydor wrote indecent letters to young girls.
 Several complaints were also lodged against him in this regard, but nothing came of them.
-Because of his behaviour, Sydor was perceived by his neighbours as a ‘strange’ and ‘disturbed’ person, close to marginalism.
+Because of his behaviour, Sydor was perceived by his neighbours as a ‘strange’ and ‘disturbed’ person.
 It is suspected that he may have committed other crimes between 1978 and 1993, but no evidence has been found to prove his guilt.